‘Strong Woman Do Bong Soon’ To Possibly Become Most Successful K-Drama On JTBC

 For those who don’t know what Strong Woman Do Bong Soon is about, it is a K-drama about Do Bong Soon (Park Bo Young of Werewolf Boy and Oh My Ghostess), a girl who has uncanny “Wonder Woman” powers of strength.
 [WARNING: Spoilers Ahead!
 Skip To Final Paragraph To Avoid!]
 This strength has been passed down from generation to generation among the women of her lineage.
 The only catch is they must use their strength for good or honor.
 If they abuse it, they will break out in hives and eventually lose their strength too.
 For Bong Soon, this becomes a hindrance as she has trouble holding down a job though her dream is to be a video game designer and design a video game that showcases a character similar to her.
 By happenstance, she is scouted out for security by Ahn Min Hyuk (Park Hyung Sik of Hwarang and High Society), a CEO of a video gaming company who sees Bong Soon use her powers to “protect” a bus driver and a bus full of children.
 Since then, their relationship has been a roller-coaster ride especially with Guk Doo (Ji Soo of Moon Lovers: Scarlet Heart Ryeo and Fantastic), a cop and Bong Soon’s crush, in the mix.

 Strong Woman Do Bong Soon airs on Fridays and Saturdays at 8:30 p.m.
 KST on JTBC.
-For those who do not have access to Korean cable channels, it can be viewed on DramaFever, Viki, and OnDemandKorea depending on region availability.
+For those who do not have access to Korean cable channels, it can be viewed on DramaFever, Viki, and OnDemandKorea, depending on region availability.

 [Featured Image by the Joongang Tongyang Broadcasting Company (JTBC)]